Green Team

 The City of Tampa has partnered again with Volunteer Florida and AmeriCorps to continue to offer the first city-sponsored environmental stewardship program in the State of Florida!

-The City of Tampa is now accepting applications to serve as a full-time AmeriCorps Member working alongside of the City of Tampa to make the community and earth a better place!
+The City of Tampa is accepting applications for a 3rd cohort of members to serve as full-time AmeriCorps Members serving alongside City of Tampa staff to make our local community and earth a better place!

-Members will work with a variety of City of Tampa departments and partnering non-profits to help make the community and earth a cleaner, healthier, and more sustainable place to work, live and play.
+Members will serve with a variety of City of Tampa departments including the office of Sustainability & Resiliency, Parks & Recreation, Solid Waste, Water and Wastewater in addition to numerous partnering non-profits to help make the community and earth a cleaner, healthier, and more sustainable place to work, live and play.

 What you should be interested in: